Zeavee/javacpp-presets/README.md

  3. Navigate to File > Project Structure > app > Dependencies, click `+`, and select "2 File dependency".
  4. Select all the JAR files from the `libs` subdirectory.

-After that, we can access almost transparently the corresponding C/C++ APIs through the interface classes found in the `org.bytedeco.<moduleName>` packages.
+After that, we can access almost transparently the corresponding C/C++ APIs through the interface classes found in the `com.oracle.svm.shadowed.org.bytedeco.<moduleName>` packages.
 Indeed, the `Parser` translates the code comments from the C/C++ header files into the Java interface files, (almost) ready to be consumed by Javadoc.
 However, since their translation still leaves to be desired, one may wish to refer to the original documentation pages.
 For instance, the ones for OpenCV and FFmpeg can be found online at:

  * [OpenCV documentation](http://docs.opencv.org/master/)
  * [FFmpeg documentation](http://ffmpeg.org/doxygen/trunk/)